Beyond Bunya Dieback

 The Beyond Bunya Dieback program was founded and developed by Spencer and Karen Shaw in response to the urgent need for multi-stakeholder conversations about the impact of soil-borne pathogens on bunya trees and other significant local flora.

 Recognizing the threat posed by pathogens like Phytophthora, the program has taken a proactive approach to facilitate collaboration and knowledge sharing.
-So far, this has included hosting two major symposiums (2024 and 2025), bringing together scientists, land managers, Indigenous Rangers, community members, and environmental advocates to discuss current research and strategies for managing the issue.
+So far, this has included hosting three major symposiums (2024, 2025 and 2026), bringing together scientists, land managers, Indigenous Rangers, community members, and environmental advocates to discuss current research and strategies for managing the issue.

 The program has also fostered international collaboration, engaging with Kauri protection officers in Aotearoa/New Zealand and holding conversations with the Sunshine Coast Mayor Rosana Natoli and Minister for Environment, Andrew Powell.
 These efforts are complemented by Beyond Bunya Art exhibitions, the development of educational materials aimed at increasing community awareness and initiating research programs to collect critical data on Phytophthora within local ecosystems.